 Figure 3: Language options within PowerPoint Options dialog box

 - Within the drop-down list scroll down to see which other languages are available, and click the language of your choice.
-For this tutorial, we chose French (France), as shown in
+For this tutorial, we chose English (India), as shown in Figure 4.

 Figure 4: Drop-down list displaying all the editing languages available

-Figure 5: Select a language to add it to the proofing list
+Figure 5: Add the selected language to the proofing list

-In some cases, you may be asked to insert your CD or DVD that contains the setup files for Office 2013.
-In many cases, Office 2013 retains setup files on the same computer where it has been installed -- and may not ask you to insert ant CD or DVD media.
-In other scenarios, and this is also the case if you used an online install option -- you may not even be asked to insert any media.
-Instead, you will see a Not installed status (as shown highlighted in red for Hindi within Figure 6, below), which essentially is a link that can be clicked.
+- In some cases, you may be asked to insert your CD or DVD that contains the setup files for Office 2016.
+In many cases, Office 2016 retains setup files on the same computer where it has been installed, and may not ask you to insert ant CD or DVD media.
+In other scenarios, and this is also the case if you used an online install option.
+You may not even be asked to insert any media.
+Instead, you will see a Not installed status (as shown highlighted in red for Chinese within Figure 6, below), which essentially is a link that can be clicked.
 Clicking this link takes you to the download site from where you can buy and access additional files to enable proofing for this language.

 Figure 6: Selected language not installed